davesantos/jekyll-starter/README.md

 Jekyll Starter
 ===
 Setting up a Jekyll site from scratch takes quite a bit of a setup time.
-This project mitigates that problem by being a starter Jekyll build without a theme dependancy.
+This project mitigates that problem without a theme dependancy.

-##Getting started

-Use `bundle install`

 ## Installation